-Performance materiality for the financial statements was set at \$47,400 (2022: \$253,200) being 75% (2022: 60%) of the materiality for the financial statements as a whole.
+Performance materiality for the financial statements was set at \$12,600 (2023: \$47,400) being 70% (2023: 75%) of the materiality for the financial statements as a whole.
 This threshold was considered appropriate in light of the current size and level of complexity of the group, and our assessment of inherent risk.
+Audit work on all the components were performed using a lower performance materiality, consistent with group audit planning considerations.

-We agreed to report to those charged with governance all corrected and uncorrected misstatements we identified through our audit with a value higher than \$3,160 (2022: \$21,100) for the group.
+We agreed to report to those charged with governance all corrected and uncorrected misstatements we identified through our audit with a value higher than \$900 (2023: \$3,160) for the group.
 We also agreed to report any other audit misstatements below that threshold that we believe warranted reporting on qualitative grounds.